Pink Eye (Conjunctivitis)

 - feeling of griminess

-Some people are susceptible to allergic conjunctivitis brought on by use of drugs: (see info on drugs that harm the eyes for a more complete list of harmful drugs)
+- Allergic conjunctivitis.
+Some people are susceptible to allergic conjunctivitis brought on by the use of drugs.

 - Synthetic penicillins (amoxicillin and ampicillin)- one may experience some mild pink eye or red eye, itching and dryness.
 In rare cases they may cause blood vessel hemorrhages in the conjunctiva and in the retina